 Easiest Cake Recipe

 This easy dump cake is a great pantry recipe that’s literally fail proof.
 It’s as simple as dumping all of the ingredients into a pan and baking it.
-It’s one of my go-to desserts to make when I’m in a hurry, as well as cake mix cookies and rice krispie treats.
+It’s one of my go-to desserts to make when I’m in a hurry, as well as jello poke cake, cake mix cookies, rice krispie treats and this tres leches cake recipe.

 Dump cakes are one of the easiest desserts to make.
 Trust me, you NEED this recipe in your back pocket.
 It’s perfect for when you need a last minute dessert.
 You only need 4 simple ingredients and the best part is that you can store all the ingredients in the pantry, so you can make it whenever you’re in a pinch.

 The options are limitless when it comes to making dump cakes.
 Use your favorite cake mix and canned fruit to customize the dessert based on what you’re craving.
-Think peach dump cake in the summer and apple dump cake in the fall!
+Think peach dump cake in the summer and apple dump cake in the fall.
+Chocolate lovers can even make chocolate dump cake!

 Why This Recipe Works